 Some might accuse Miller of attempting to connect unrelated dots, but some of his data and findings are shocking, to say the least.

 For example, the three counties that border the location of Edmonson have a missing persons rate seventeen times higher than similarly sized counties in the United States.

 “It’s an area we sometimes refer to as the “Kentucky Triangle,” said FBI agent Brittany Hooper, head of the state’s missing person division.
 “For some reason, a lot of people seem to disappear in those counties.”

-Some of the disappearances can be attributed to caving accidents, the vast swaths of unmapped wilderness, and the recent bloom of meth operations in rural areas.
+Some of the disappearances can be attributed to caving accidents, the vast swaths of unmapped wilderness, and the recent boom of meth operations in rural areas.

 Also, Stevens wasn’t the first person to report hearing strange voices and singing in and around the Mammoth cave systems.
 Some people consider Mammoth National Park to be the “most haunted national park in the United States.”
 There have been dozens of accounts of people hearing strange noises in the woods and caves since the 1970s, as well as sightings of a tall humanoid-like creature (called “The Black Demon” according to unrelated local lore).

 Geologists and historians dismiss many of these accounts.
 After Stevens told authorities he had been following the voices of singing as he made his way through the passageways, expert cavers were quick to point out that even if he had heard people singing, it could not have come from behind the caved-in rocks – the cave-in was too thick for sound to penetrate.

 Also, because Mammoth National Park sits on top of the Mammoth Cave System, it’s not unreasonable to assume that a lot of the strange noises and voices are a result of sound bouncing and echoing throughout the caverns.
 Caves are, after all, notorious for their disorienting acoustics.